frang75/harbour_nappgui/contrib/gtnap/designer/plan-16.md

 GTNAP-Designer already offers basic functionality for creating forms and integrating them into end-user Harbour applications.
 We propose the following improvements.

 > Important: GTNAP-Designer is ready to start working in production and get feedback.
-However, the usability of the application must still improve a lot.
+However, the usability of the application must still improve.

 ### Designer UX